KCCG/shell-genomics/_episodes/02-the-filesystem.md

 - "Employ navigational shortcuts to move around your file system."
 keypoints:
 - "The `/`, `~`, and `..` characters represent important navigational shortcuts."
-- "Hidden files and directories start with `.` and can be viewed using `ls -a`."
+- "Hidden files and directories start with `.` and can be viewed using `ls --all`."
 - "Relative paths specify a location starting from the current location, while absolute paths specify a location from the root of the file system."
 ---